 Even as you begin to read this, you are probably already in the midst of a disruption in the industry and are wondering how to equip your company to meet the new challenge.

 5 big reasons why enterprises face challenges

-1. Customers are more demanding – The digital world is constantly redefining customer taste, trends and needs.
+1. Customers are more demanding – The digital world is constantly redefining customer taste, trends, and needs.
 Sometimes, these changes present opportunities that your company shouldn’t let go, to stay relevant.

 3. Size doesn’t matter – Size is no protection in this digital world against market traction.
 The digital age has enabled everyone to innovate and cause disruption.
-New startups and lean competitors have no baggage of running business on older models (or backward compatibility, in simple terms).
+New startups and lean competitors have no baggage of running the business on older models (or backward compatibility, in simple terms).

 4. Lineage doesn’t matter – Customers are lapping up innovation and fresh ideas brought by younger and smaller players.
-Those with no lineage in an industry are chipping away market share of large established players.
+Those with no lineage in an industry are chipping away the market share of large established players.
 Experience is no safety and reputation is transient.

 5. Competitive threats are hard to see or act – Companies need to experiment, and plan products and services that cannibalize their own successful (in the past) offerings.
 Innovate or perish paradigm is now a reality.

-“40 per cent of the top 500 companies (US) are no longer in the top 500, 10 years later” – Gordon Graylish, Intel global vice-president and general manager, Enterprise Solutions.
+“40 percent of the top 500 companies (US) are no longer in the top 500, 10 years later” – Gordon Graylish, Intel global vice-president and general manager, Enterprise Solutions.
 Clearly, there is no reason for complacency.